kooltux/git-cache/README.md

 *_Q:_* But seriously...

-*_A:_* Well, fork and let now us the URL to put in place of the laugths.
+*_A:_* Well, fork and let us know the URL to put in place of the laughs.